To be a Divine Will Missionary of Mercy Street Walker is to strive to do the following each day (as much as the duties of State in Life permit):

 - Attend Mass with great devotion at a Church in the midst of a city with a significant population of poor people.

 - When the Mass is ended — immediately after making your silent thanksgiving (but do not rush this thanksgiving; linger on it as long as you please, for these are the most important prayers of your day) and praying the DWMoM prayer — embark upon your walk through the poorest streets of the city wearing your Divine Mercy pin and holding your Rosary beads.
-Your walk should ideally be long enough to accommodate at least one Divine Mercy Chaplet and one 5-decade Rosary.
+Your walk may be as short or as long as you like; try to at least fit one Divine Mercy Chaplet in, and the Rosary afterwards if time permits.

 - Click here to purchase a Divine Mercy Button